 The Whitney's approach has more of the familiar.
 It begins with lines and crowds.
 Barriers keep one's nose out of the art, and decorum keeps one's seat off the floor.
 A huge room smack in the middle of the fourth floor gives Rothko a cathedral space.
 He might have left immediately for his private chapel.

 The rooms stretch over two floors.
 They also stretch out one's experience of early work, and openings between rooms cause some curious distractions.
 Colors look more somber in the generally lower lighting.
 One forgets that these oils soak up every bit of light one offers them.

-Yet if anything, the move to New York brings Rothko closer to home.
-Those early years seem more natural near the Whitney's permanent collection of prewar American realism.
-In fact, the word realism starts to sound more foolish than ever for titles like Underground Fantasy or Iphigenia.
+Yet the move to New York brings Rothko closer to home.
+Those early years seem more natural near the Whitney's collection of prewar American realism.
+The very word realism starts to sound more foolish than ever for titles like Underground Fantasy or Iphigenia.
 Rothko's unfinished murals have a kind of homecoming, too, barely a mile from their intended destination at the Four Seasons restaurant.
 They look less overblown in the process.

 Above all, the lower lighting and open doorways make the New York show a great place to study color.
-Rothko's own studies on paper, a kind of postscript in Washington, receive a side room at the Whitney.
+Rothko's own studies on paper, a kind of postscript in the show's first stop at the National Gallery in Washington, receive a side room at the Whitney.
 I noticed for the first time the feathery touches, loose strokes, and poured paint late in his life.
 I noticed, too, the increasing reliance on mixed oil and acrylics then, and I could connect the new media and dark, casual surfaces to Minimalism.
 For better or worse, the Whitney makes Rothko a little less of a magician and a little more of a technician.